stackpress/lib/docs/Structures.md

 An array of key-value pairs.

-#### Retrieving Data Using a Key Path
+### 1.10.
+Retrieving Data Using a Key Path

-The following example shows how to retrieve data from a nest using a key dot path.
+The following example shows how to retrieve data from a nest using a dot-separated key path.

 ```typescript
 config.path('database.postgres.port'); //--> 5432